-The line that Makwana created specially for Kirstie is full of bold block prints and form-flattering shapes that cinch at the waist.
+The line that Makwana created especially for Kirstie is full of bold block prints and form-flattering shapes that cinch at the waist.

-While there’s no pricing information on Rashmi’s website, we bet that her gorgeous gowns don’t come cheap.
-Fortunately, you can find plenty of shirt dresses with bold prints on the high street, including this deep green Yerse Chiara dress, £130, available from John Lewis.
+While there's no pricing information on Rashmi's website, we bet that her gorgeous gowns don't come cheap.
+Fortunately, you can find plenty of bold prints on the high street, including this East floral print dress, £149, available at John Lewis.

 Which one of Kirstie's styles do you like the most?